carl-fg/Pokedex-React/README.md

 Open the terminal of your IDE (on VSC by pressing CTRL + ù or by clicking on "Terminal" and then on "New terminal")

+### `Installation of dependencies`

+Once the terminal is open you just have to write the following command: npm install

+This command will install the files necessary to launch the server.

+You need Node JS to install on your computer: https://nodejs.org/en

 ### `The command`

-Once the terminal is open you just have to write the following command: npm start
+Once the dependencies are installed, you just have to write the following command in the console of your IDE: npm start

-You need Node JS to install on your computer: https://nodejs.org/en

 ### `Reminder`